sci-search-gang/scientific-weibo/README.md

 We welcome any and all contributions.
 To help just fork the repository and issue a pull request.

-Some next steps are to fit the code in to 2000 characters so it can be distributed more easily.
+Some next steps are:

+1. Fit the code in to 2000 characters with no external loading so it can be distributed more easily.

-And investigating doing it as a browser extension instead of a bookmarklet.
+2. Browser extension versions, for more flexibility than just the bookmarklet.